 2. Records of your business expenses, such as receipts, invoices, and bills.

 3. If you use your car for your business, be sure to bring the log of the business use.

 4. If you have a home office, have the information to claim this deduction.
 Be sure to bring in your utility bills, plus records of repairs done to the home office area.

 5. Information about any self-employed health insurance premiums paid and self-employed retirement plan contributions made during the year.

+Being prepared it key in getting your taxes done right!
+Hopefully this list helps you figure out what to bring your tax preparer.
 It will make it easier and quicker for you and your tax preparer if this information is organized by type, general, income, deductions, and business, when you walk into their office.